ricardopsantos/RJSP_Security/README.md

 let sessionPublisher = webAPI.session(publicKey: privateKey.publicKey, userID: userID)
 ```

-__Step 2:__ The server store the userID and the user public key (for future secure comunication) and returns to the client app the server public key.
+Step 2: The server store the userID and the user public key (for future secure communication) and returns to the client app the server public key.

 ```swift
 app.post(Session.path) { req -> Session.ResponseModel in